Spreadsheets by any other name is still a spreadsheet…

-The G/L accounts that sit in your spreadsheet must be summarized in many different ways (by object, by fund, etc.) to power your Budget Book and other financial reports like CAFR.
+The G/L accounts that sit in your spreadsheet must be summarized in many different ways (by object, by fund, etc.) to power your Budget Book and other financial reports.
 If you use spreadsheets, formulas must add the right accounts together.
 This is fragile and susceptible to error.
 Moreover, unless you interrogate every formula, there is no way to know what is being included in a given number – there is no legend.
 Assuming you do get this right in year one, all the new accounts next year means these formulas must all be updated.

 4. Tons of custom formulas: